Date(s) - 15/03/2014

 Among the contenders were “Ani Couni”, a lullaby that originated with the native Indians of North America.
 There was strong backing for “Streets of the Ghetto”, a song written by the founder of Black Strap Molasses, Nick Westcott, after a visit to Warsaw.
-And Black Strap were also checking carefully in October on the audience response to Roy Harper’s “When An Old Cricketer Leaves The Crease”, which they performed then for the first time.

 The March show will include not only songs from the CD, but also some old favourites.
 As ever, Nick Westcott will share lead vocals with daughter Melody, and the line-up will be completed by Sean Markwick (bass guitar) and Veronica Clark (keyboard).
 All being well, the CD will be given its official launch at the UGT in July.